petter-holmberg/elements/README.md

 `copy` takes a loadable range as source and a storable position as destination.
 It performs copying from the first to the last element of the source, which implies that the range starting at the destination position can overlap with the source position, as long as no source position is read after an aliased destination position.

+## Mapping

+The first version of `map` takes a loadable range as source, a storable position as destination, and a unary function to apply to every element in the source range, storing the result in the range starting at the destination position.
+It applies the function from the first to the last element of the source, which implies that the range starting at the destination position can overlap with the source position, as long as no source position is read after an aliased destination position.

+The second version of `map` takes a loadable range and a loadable position as sources, a storable position as destination, and a binary function to apply to every corresponding pair of elements in the source ranges, storing the result in the range starting at the destination position.
+It applies the function from the first to the last element of the sources, which implies that the range starting at the destination position can overlap with any of the source positions, as long as no source position is read after an aliased destination position.

 # Data structures

 `array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.